-Step 1: Know What You’re Aiming For
+Step 1: Know what You’re goal is

--Service-based companies (TCS, Infosys, Wipro): Focus on aptitude and some basic coding abilities.
+- Service-based companies (TCS, Infosys, Wipro): Focus on aptitude and some basic coding abilities.

--Product-based companies (Amazon, Microsoft, Adobe): Look for strong DSA, problem solving and system/architecture design knowledge/options.
+- Product-based companies (Amazon, Microsoft, Adobe): Look for strong DSA, problem-solving, and system/architecture design knowledge/options.

--Startups: Expect knowledge of full-stack, various coding rounds and project style fitment.
+- Startups: Expect knowledge of full-stack, various coding rounds, and project style fitment.

 Suggestion: Check the placement stats shared by seniors or college training and placement cells.
 Average package, top recruiters, typical hiring processes for companies that come are important.